-The ASC's most recent facility is the Swan Valley Adventure Centre, a joint venture with the Perth Diocesan Trustees.
+The Swan Valley Adventure Centre is a joint venture of the ASC with the Perth Diocesan Trustees.

 The ASC bought into the Swan Valley Adventure Centre so that each of our schools could access the first-rate outdoor education facilities on Perth's doorstep at a significantly reduced price to all other schools, groups and corporate bookings.
-A number of our schools, including Cathedral College Wangaratta and John Septimus Roe Anglican Community School, have already taken advantage of what is on offer.
-Staff and students were mightily impressed with the flying fox, the high ropes course, the commando course, the archery range and the bike adventure area.
+A number of our schools have already taken advantage of what is on offer.
+Staff and students are always mightily impressed with the flying fox, the high ropes course, the commando course, the archery range and the bike adventure area.